 What are Antinutrients?

 Antinutrients are chemical compounds that you can find in many animal and plant-based foods, including ones that are otherwise considered healthy and Paleo-friendly.

 In nature, plants use antinutrients to protect themselves from predators.
-In other words, these substances prevent plants from being eaten by animals.
+In other words, these substances prevent plants from being eaten by animals or humans.

 Unlike nutrients that provide nourishment, antinutrients block the absorption of individual proteins, vitamins and minerals, and they can punch holes in your intestinal walls.
 That leads to increased intestinal permeability, which is a fancy term for a leaky gut.
 The consumption of antinutrients can also lead to mineral deficiencies — particularly if you have a diet low in wholesome foods.

 We already know that increased intestinal permeability plays a role in certain gastrointestinal conditions such as celiac disease, Crohn’s disease, and irritable bowel syndrome.
 The biggest question is whether or not a leaky gut may cause problems elsewhere in the body.
 Some studies show that leaky gut may be associated with other autoimmune diseases (lupus, type 1 diabetes, multiple sclerosis), chronic fatigue syndrome, fibromyalgia, arthritis, allergies, asthma, acne, obesity, and even mental illness.
 However, we do not yet have clinical studies in humans showing such a cause and effect.Marcelo Campos, MD – Harvard Health

 While the studies referenced by Dr. Campos correlated those findings to Type 1 diabetes, other diseases — such as Crohn’s disease or coeliac disease — followed a similar pattern.